open-craft/xblock-poll/README.md

 ## Grading

-Each block has a score value of 1, credited to the student upon creation of the block.
+Each block has a score value of 1, credited to the student upon completion of the block.